724 Squadron History

 By the end of 1963, 724 and 816 Squadrons were the only FAA Squadrons operating fixed-wing aircraft until fixed-wing operations recommenced in earnest in 1968.
 724 Squadron's tasks had also expanded to include all-weather fighter, Anti-Submarine Warfare (ASW) and operational flying training along with general fleet support, trials and communications tasks.

 The Squadron became an all jet squadron once again in December 1968 flying Sea Vampires, Sea Venoms and the trainer variant of the newly acquired McDonnell Douglas A4G Skyhawk.
 In October 1970, the Squadron began taking delivery of the CAC Aermacchi MB-326H (Macchi) jet trainer.
 The Macchis were identical to those in use with the Royal Australian Air Force (RAAF) and procurement, spares and overhaul programs were all handled by the RAAF, an arrangement which worked very well.
-The Macchis completely replaced the Vampires and Sea Venoms in 1972.
+The Macchis completely replaced the Vampires and Sea Venoms by the end of 1970.

 By that time the Squadron's roles had expanded to include operational flying training, fleet requirements, trials, missile firing, target towing and photo reconnaissance training.
 The RAN had also adopted United States Navy (USN) pre-fixes for its FAA Squadrons and 724 Squadron became VC724 Squadron indicating that it was officially designated a fixed-wing composite unit.